Kalpeshwar

-Kalpeshwar (कल्पेश्वर) is a Hindu temple dedicated to Shiva located at an elevation of 2200 m in the picturesque Urgam valley in the Garhwal region of Uttarakhand state in India.
+Kalpeshwar (कल्पेश्वर) is a Hindu temple dedicated to Shiva located at an elevation of 2200 m in the Urgam valley in the Garhwal region of Uttarakhand state in India.
 The temple's ancient legend linked to the Pandavas, heroes of the epic Mahabharata, is the fifth temple of the Panch Kedar (five temples) of Shiva's five anatomical divine forms; the other four temples in the order of their worship are Kedarnath, Rudranath, Tungnath and Madhyamaheshwar temples; all in the Kedar Khand region of the Garhwal Himalayas.
 Kalpeshwar is the only Panch Kedar temple accessible throughout the year.
-At this small stone temple, approached through a cave passage, the matted tress (jata) of Lord Shiva is worshipped.
-Hence, Lord Shiva is also called as Jatadhar or Jateshwar.
+At this small stone temple, approached through a cave passage, the matted tress (jata) of Shiva is worshipped.
 Earlier it was approachable only by 12 km trek from the nearest road head of Helang on the Rishikesh-Badrinath road but now the road goes up to Devgram village from where the trek now is just 300 metres.
-This road is good for bikes or cars with good ground clearance as it is a half-paved road which may get damaged during monsoons.
-Small cars can be taken except in monsoons.
+The road is accessible to bicycles and small cars except in monsoons.